michaelsynan/michaelsynannew/content/blog/intersection-observer-nuxt.md

     - name: 'title'
       content: 'Reveal on Scroll with Nuxt and Intersection Observer | Michael Synan'
     - name: 'description'
-      content: 'TSimple reveal on scroll approach using the Intersection Observer API.'
+      content: 'Simple reveal on scroll approach using the Intersection Observer API.'
 ---

 :PublishDate